rkuma183/wilsonmar.github.io/_posts/2017-05-30-git-imerge.md

    </strong></pre>

 0. Create a folder where you want the test repo created.
-0. Copy the two scripts to that new folder.
+0. Copy the git-imerge script to that new folder.

    * git-imerge-test-create.sh
-   * git-imerge-test-run.sh
    <br /><br />

 0. Give run permissions to the scripts: